NikhilSinha0/llm_mlops/README.md

 The deployment.yaml file pulls a container image from a public repository and deploys three replicas (known as pods).

 The service.yaml file allows you to access all replicas through a single IP address or name.
 We are able to add load balancing here.
+This performs monitoring and metrics

 Once the .yaml files are written, run the following two lines of code: